- Do motorcycles need insurance?

 "The minimum cost I have seen is $40 per year, but typically, it ranges from $250 to $1,500 per year," Hamill said.

-That means you could expect to pay as little as $20 per month.
+That means you could expect to pay less than $20 per month.
 For instance, the average rate for Progressive motorcycle insurance with liability-only coverage is $12.29 per month in low-cost states and $17.20 per month in high-cost states.

-Of course, if you have a particularly expensive bike, poor driving record or credit, little experience riding, etc., you could end up paying closer to the higher end of that spectrum.
+Of course, if you have a particularly expensive bike, poor driving record or credit, little experience riding, etc., you can expect to pay more.
 And full coverage will have an additional cost.

 Motorcycle insurance is usually cheaper than auto insurance but can still be expensive.
 The main factors that affect how much motorcycle insurance costs are your age, where you live, and the type of motorcycle you have.
 Younger or less experienced riders usually pay more for motorcycle coverage than those with years of safe riding experience.
 And if you live in an area where motorcycle theft is common, you will likely have to pay more for insurance.